 We are about halfway through Lent, and we are also about halfway through the Sorrows of Our Lady.
 Today, let’s meditate upon Our Lady’s fourth sorrow: Mary meeting her Son on the road to Calvary.

 Mary continues to extend her love to men today.
 She wants so much for us to be close to her, and through her, even closer to Jesus.
 Many times however, we stray from her care and sin against God, throwing away the love He extends to us through her.
 When you are tempted, remember Mary’s Immaculate Heart, pierced by a sword of sorrow and surrounded by the thorns of our sins, which cares so much for us.
-Respond to her call of love: despise your sins, resolve never to sin again, and cling to God like a little child to their loving parent.
+Respond to her call of love: despise your sins, resolve never to sin again, and cling to God like a little child to his loving parent.
 Only through this contrite, childlike love can we comfort the heart of our mother, Mary in all her sorrow.

 Our Lady of Sorrows, pray for us!